ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/working-with-the-ci.rst

 Using the Python virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ferrocene uses ``uv`` to manage our Python dependencies.
+Ferrocene uses ``uv`` to manage Python dependencies.
 There are a number of ways to install `listed in the repository <https://github.com/astral-sh/uv>`_, but we recommend the ``curl`` (Linux, MacOS) or ``powershell`` (Windows)
 methods: